Anthony-Hoopkins/angularToDo/README.md

 # AngularToDo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.
+This project - the todoList on Angular

 ## Development server